owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 * avconv or ffmpeg
 * OpenOffice or libreOffice

+**Remarks:**

-Please check your distribution, operating system or hosting partner documentation on how to install/enable these modules.
+* Please check your distribution, operating system or hosting partner documentation on how to install/enable these modules.

-If you are running Ubuntu 10.04 LTS you will need to update your PHP from this `PHP PPA`_:
+* Make sure your distribution's php version fulfils the version requirements specified above.
+If it doesn't, there might be custom repositories providing apt packages.
+If you are e.g. running Ubuntu 10.04 LTS, you can update your PHP using a custom `PHP PPA`_:
 ::

 	sudo add-apt-repository ppa:ondrej/php5
 	sudo apt-get update
 	sudo apt-get install php5

+* You don’t need any WebDAV support module for your web server (i.e. apache’s mod_webdav) to access your ownCloud data via WebDAV. ownCloud has a built-in WebDAV server of its own.

+Example installation on Ubuntu 12.04.4 LTS Server
+*************************************************
-For example, on a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud install by issuing the following commands in a terminal:
+On a machine running a pristine Ubuntu 12.04.4 LTS server, you would install the required and recommended modules for a typical owncloud install by issuing the following commands in a terminal:
 ::

 	sudo apt-get install apache2 mysql-server libapache2-mod-php5
 	sudo apt-get install php5-gd php5-json php5-mysql php5-curl
 	sudo apt-get install php5-intl php5-mcrypt php5-imagick

+**Remarks:**

-At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is english.
+* At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is english.
   You might have to press a different key if you have a different system language).

-At the installation of the mysql server, you will be prompted for a root password.
+* At the installation of the mysql server, you will be prompted for a root password.
   Be sure to remember that password for later use.

-This installs the packages for the ownCloud core system.
+* This installs the packages for the ownCloud core system.
 If you are planning on running additional apps, keep in mind that they might require additional packages.
   See the list above for details.

-As webserver, apache will be used, and mysql as database engine.
-If you want to use a different web- or database server, you'll have to consult the documentation of your distributions or of the respective softwares on which packages to install.

-.. note:: You don’t need any WebDAV support module for your web server (i.e.
-          apache’s mod_webdav) to access your ownCloud data via WebDAV. ownCloud has built-in WebDAV server of its own.

 Download, extract and copy ownCloud to Your Web Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~